theNewDynamic/aba-icc/_cases-charges/kony-et-al-charges-okot-odhiambo.md

 In March 2015, the Government of Uganda exhumed a corpse which was identified through DNA testing as that of Okot Odhiambo and certified that Okot Odhiambo died on October 27, 2013.&nbsp; On September 7, 2015, Pre-Trial Chamber II terminated proceedings against Okot Odhiambo.

 Please visit the Court's website for more information on *[The Prosecutor v.
-Joseph Kony et al.](https://www.icc-cpi.int/uganda/kony)*
+Kony et al.](https://www.icc-cpi.int/uganda/kony)*

 ### Charges